During a neck

 Ultrasound scans use high frequency sound waves to create a picture of a part of the body.
-The ultrasound scanner has a microphone that gives off sound waves.
-The sound waves bounce off the structures inside your body, and the microphone picks them up.
-The microphone links to a computer that turns the sound waves into a picture.
+The ultrasound scanner has a probe that gives off sound waves.
+The sound waves bounce off the structures inside your body, and the probe picks them up.
+The probe links to a computer that turns the sound waves into a picture.

-You normally have this test as an outpatient procedure in the imaging department of the hospital.
+You normally have this test as an outpatient procedure in the hospital's imaging department.

 Take your usual medicines as normal unless your doctor tells you otherwise.
-If you take medicines to thin your blood, you need to stop them before your biopsy.
+If you take warfarin or other blood thinners to thin your blood, you need to stop this before your test.
 Your doctor will tell you when to stop them.

 Before the test

-The ultrasonographer puts a cold lubricating gel over your neck.
+The nurse takes you to the test room.
+Your doctor will examine your neck to find the lymph node.
+They put a cold lubricating gel over your neck.
 Then they put the ultrasound probe against your skin.

-You might feel a little pressure when the radiographer moves the probe over your neck.
+You might feel a little pressure when the doctor moves the probe over your neck.
 Tell them if it is uncomfortable.
 It shouldn’t hurt.
-The doctor and ultrasonographer can see the lymph nodes on the screen.
+They can see the lymph nodes on the screen.

-Your doctor cleans your skin and numbs the area with local anaesthetic.
-This might be an anaesthetic gel or an injection.
+Your doctor cleans your skin and numbs the area with a

 Your doctor then puts the fine needle through your skin and into the lymph node tissue.
 They take out one or more samples through the needle and into a syringe.
 They send the samples to a laboratory for tests under a microscope.